weigruf/mfe-react-web-app-poc/README.md

 # Microfrontends with Module federation (Webpack 5+)

-- Run both apps, host and remote.
+Install dependencies in both apps, host and remote.

+- `npm i`

+Run both apps.

 Host in one terminal: